hortonworks/cloudbreak/docs/index.md

 `Service Account private key:` your GCC service account generated private key - see Accounts

-`SSH public key:` if you specify an SSH public key you can use your private key later to log into your launched instances
+`SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later

 ###Manage templates